ClebersonFlores/Python/README.md

-# Python Beginner Level Projects
+# Python Projects from my courses in EN/US, PT/BR